Staff Compensation Administration Policy

 Official Georgia Tech sanctioned salary survey data and the employee’s personnel record, experience, and credentials will be reviewed by GTHR Compensation.
 Rationales for considering an Equity and/or market adjustment include:

-• Consideration of a more appropriate alignment between the salaries of similarly situated employees performing work at the same family, sub-family, career stream and career level, with similar levels of experience, background, and performance;
+• Alignment between the salaries of similarly situated employees performing work at the same family, sub-family, career stream and career level, with similar levels of experience, background, and performance;

-• Consideration of a more appropriate alignment between the salaries of a supervisor and their direct reports;
+• Alignment between the salaries of a supervisor and their direct reports;

-• Consideration of a more appropriate relationship between the salaries of existing employees and the relevant market.
+• Relationship between the salaries of existing employees and the relevant market.
 Any adjustment that is given to bring employees in line with the external market is subject to internal equity.
 Adjustments will not be made if differences are explainable based on qualifications, type or length of experience (both internal and external to the Georgia Tech), the work itself, and/or performance and productivity.

 Administrative Adjustments

-In order to correct an administrative oversight, and subject to funding availability, the AVP – Human Resources or his/her designee may approve an in-range adjustment to an employee’s rate of compensation.
+In order to correct an administrative oversight, and subject to funding availability, the AVP – Human Resources or their designee may approve an in-range adjustment to an employee’s rate of compensation.

 Retention of Employees